r58Playz/powerline-rust/README.md

 ```

 ## Custom shell prompt
-Simply create new rust program that fulfils your requirements.
+Simply create a new rust program that fulfils your requirements.
 ```rust
 use powerline::{modules::*, theme::SimpleTheme};